sk2282/ECE3400_Team8/ethics.md

 ###### *Short-term and Long-term Consequences*
 * Health problems for the caregivers who are unhappy with their job
 * Inadequate care and negative impact on the elderly because caregivers are unqualified/don’t care
 ###### *Should consider the relative value of an outcome to different stakeHolders*
-* The outcome of this option hella sucks.
-No one is happy.
+* Both the person seeking care and the person providing care has a great potential to be unhappy in this situation
+* Family members impacted negatively if care is inadequate

 ##### Living with Family
 ###### *Possible Outcomes*
-* The family might not know how exactly to handle the needs of the elderly or how to care properly for them.
+* The family might not know how exactly to handle the needs of the elderly or how to care properly for them
 ###### *Short-term and Long-term Consequences*
-* Distance created between family members
+* Distance/tension created between family members
 * Added stress
 * Family members take on more than a financial burden because they have to sacrifice significant time to provide care
 ###### *Should consider the relative value of an outcome to different stakeHolders*
 * People might start happier in this situation but final result would not be good
-* The elderly might be happier in this situation compared to alternatives where they would scarcely see their family but it would be harder on the other family members who have to provide constant care
+* The elderly might be happier in this situation compared to alternatives where they would scarcely see their family but there is also the potential that they feel like a burden or feel guilty for the need of constant care
+* It would be harder on the other family members who have to provide constant care

 ##### Robot Caregivers
 ###### *Possible Outcomes*
-* Robot caregivers will increase with popularity to help supplement the shortage of personal caregivers
+* Robot caregivers will increase in popularity to help supplement the shortage of personal caregivers
 ###### *Short-term and Long-term consequences*
+* Helps to solve the caregiver employment shortage
+* Adapt to meet the needs of care for the elderly over time
 * Adequate but also consist care that may not be provided by a human
 ###### *Should consider the relative value of an outcome to different stakeHolders*
+* Happiness for individuals will be approximately the same as if there was a personal caregiver
 * The most people end up happy in this situation

 #### 4. Ask what would happen if the action were a policy for all similar situations.
 ##### First example often turns into a standard.
+So consider what would happen immediately if these actions were to be implemented
+##### Forcing Elderly into a hospital or retirement home
+* Inadequate care may be provided because so many individuals would be using hospitals/retirement homes/etc.
+* The elderly may not be happy if they were forced and did not want to use an assisted living facility
+##### Requiring People to Become Caregivers
+* Unhappy caregivers give inaequate care which can lead to health problems for the elderly
+##### Living with Family
+* This ranges greatly depending on family unit
+* Worst case is that there is a lot of tension and disputes between famliy members.
+Adequate care is not provided because family members are not trained professionals.
+Leads to a negative impact on the elderly and loved ones.
+##### Robot Caregivers
+* Notoriety will increase over time as there are new innovations
+* If adequate testing is done prior and first implementation runs relatively smoothly, robot caregivers will increase in popularity and be considered a new viable option to personal caregivers

 #### 5. Draw a conclusion
+##### Options to Drawing a Conclusion
-##### If the same action is selected in Steps 3 & 4, then this is the ethical action.
+###### 1. If the same action is selected in Steps 3 & 4, then this is the ethical action.
-##### If different actions are selected, then decide whether the individual action or the policy will produce the greatest good and the least harm, for all affected, over the long term
+###### 2. If different actions are selected, then decide whether the individual action or the policy will produce the greatest good and the least harm, for all affected, over the long term
+##### The conclusion is that robot caregivers are a viable option to personal caregivers.
+They provide adequate and consist care.
+Of the options considered, it represents the option mitigates unqualified and inadequate care while leading to the greatest number of people being happy.